 Like many search engines, we use your search history, and the history aggregated from other people, to give you better search results.
 To speed up web browsing, Microsoft web browsers can collect and use browsing history to predict where you want to go.
 Cortana can make personalized recommendations based on your browsing and search history.

-You can choose whether your browsing history is collected for page prediction in your Microsoft browser settings.
+You can choose whether your browsing history is collected via the Feedback and Diagnostics Setting in your Windows privacy settings.
 You can also manage whether Cortana has access to your search and browsing history in the Cortana and Microsoft Edge settings.